angular/in-memory-web-api/README.md

 Your custom HTTP method must return either:

-* `Observable<Response>` - you handled the request and the response is available from this observable.
+* `Observable<HttpResponse>` - you handled the request and the response is available from this observable.
 It _should be "cold"_.

 * `null`/`undefined` - you decided not to intervene,